Не удалось найти версию, которая удовлетворяет требованию

 Although they didn’t work for me, but they might work for you.

-1. Changing DNS resolver of my server.
+- Changing DNS resolver of my server.

-This makes sense if your server’s DNS resolver can’t find PyPI servers.
+This makes sense if your server’s DNS resolver can’t find PyPI servers. - Reconfiguring SSL, reinstalling CA certificates.

 This makes sense if you don’t have updated CA certificates which are used by

-3. Downloading packages using wget.
+PyPI servers. - Downloading packages using

 This is an alternative way to install Python packages.
-Download them via wget
+Download them viawget

-and then install them using python setup.py install.
+.
 In my case, the server was

-blacklisted by PyPI so I was getting a 403 Forbidden error.
+blacklisted by PyPI so I was getting a 403 Forbidden error. - Downloading packages using

-Alternative to wget.
+.
 In my case I didn’t get a 403 error but rather it just

-created invalid tarball files, instead of actually downloading them.
+created invalid tarball files, instead of actually downloading them. - Downloading packages using

-If your desired packages have git or hg repositories that you can clone, this
+repositories that you can clone, this

 is a good workaround.